charybdis-ircd/charybdis-ircd.github.io/_posts/2016-03-07-new-module-api-what-it-means-for-you.md

 * Easier way of defining channel modes similar to how CAPs are defined, and more flexibility in mode types
 * Possibly cleaner `DECLARE_MODULE_AV2` declaration
-* Charybdis-specifc versioning embedded into each module upon build, so the loader can detect incompatible modules.

 I also have some other ideas of my own, but those may come at a later date.